 Obsidian: Volcanic Glass

 When you buy a gem, you want to be sure that it is a natural stone and not glass.
 But there is one kind of natural gemstone that actually is glass.
-Obsidian is a naturally occurring volcanic glass.
+Obsidian is naturally occurring volcanic glass.
 It is formed when felsic lava extruded from a volcano cools without crystal growth.
 Obsidian has been known since prehistoric times, and has some fascinating properties as well as some important practical uses.

-In addition to its use as a gemstone, obsidian has been used in cardiac surgery, as well-crafted obsidian blades have a cutting edge many times sharper than high-quality steel surgical scalpels, with the edge of the blade being only about 3 nanometers wide.
-Even the sharpest metal knife has a jagged, irregular blade when viewed under a strong magnification.
+In addition to its use as a gemstone, obsidian has been used in cardiac surgery, since well-crafted obsidian blades have a cutting edge many times sharper than high-quality steel surgical scalpels, with the edge of the blade being only about 3 nanometers wide.
+Even the sharpest metal knife has a jagged, irregular blade when viewed under magnification.
 When examined under an electron microscope an obsidian blade is still smooth and even.